akerlytics/akerlytics.github.io/_pages/en/about.md

 This document provides an overview of the current efforts of the WHO to develop and amend key international instruments related to global public health, including the International Health Regulations (IHR) and the International Treaty on Pandemic Prevention, Preparedness, and Response.
 It highlights key meetings, the entities in charge, and the important documents associated with these efforts.
 Furthermore, it emphasizes the importance of public engagement and parliamentary debate regarding these developments,

 <!-- @optional
 as well as the critical role of non-governmental organizations like the World Council for Health in providing counter-arguments and evidence-based recommendations.
-Selected quotes present concerns about the influence of financial participate on WHO decisions and the importance of maintaining national sovereignty in the face of international pressures to adopt these new legal instruments.
+Selected quotes present concerns about the influence of financial contribute on WHO decisions and the importance of maintaining national sovereignty in the face of international pressures to adopt these new legal instruments.
 -->